tuddman/deepstream-client-clj/README.md

 `(ds/publish-event c "SomeEvent" {:a 1})`

 note: the data `{:a 1}` to be published can be an arbitrarily deeply nested clojure map.
-It must contain native JS objects as it gets converted to stringified-JSON before sending to the server.
+It must be comprised of native JS objects as it gets converted to stringified-JSON before sending to the server.

 #### Records